wayne-xyz/RandomLineChart/README.md

 RandomLineChart
 ===============
+2023-Oct Update for the Swift5 and iOS 16.
+It's still keeping update.

 A sample line chart for iOS by swift, it support asymmetric NSDate as X axis data.
 All code is in swift,And Myview in Demo is set in storyboard.